sbains2/datathon/README.md

               measure_traffic_pivot[measure] = measure_traffic_pivot[measure] / measure_traffic_pivot[measure].max()

 Step 2: We decided to assign a weight to each normalized measure.
 We assigned the weights based on the time taken to cross the border.
+Note: These weights were assumptions made by us factoring time taken to cross the border by each group shown below.

           weights = {
               'Bus Passengers': 0.1,